vabarnett/MakersBlog/README.md

 # MakersBlog

-A place to record what I'm learning
+A place to record what I'm learning during my Makers apprenticeship for Compare the Market